-This Partnership was developed jointly by the Occupational Safety and Health Administration (OSHA), and Brasfield & Gorrie, LLC (Brasfield & Gorrie Team).
-The Georgia Institute of Technology On-site Safety and Health Consultation Program (Georgia Tech) will also serve as a stakeholder to this Partnership.
-Georgia Tech will support the Partnership for benefit of the small employers engaged as subcontractors on the jobsite.
+This Partnership was developed jointly by the Occupational Safety and Health Administration (OSHA), and Brasfield & Gorrie, LLC ("Brasfield & Gorrie Team").
+The Georgia Institute of Technology On-site Safety and Health Consultation Program ("Georgia Tech") will also serve as a stakeholder to this Partnership.
+Georgia Tech will support the Partnership to benefit small employers engaged as subcontractors on the jobsite.
 To facilitate the goal of reducing occupational related fatalities and serious injuries within the construction industry, OSHA and the Brasfield & Gorrie Team will implement an agreement (Agreement) under the OSHA Strategic Partnership Program (OSPP).
 The common objectives and goals of the Partnership will include the following:

-- A. Reduction in injuries and illnesses. - B. Increased safety and health training. - C. Reduction in the overexposure of workers to health and safety hazards; and - D. Increased numbers of employers with comprehensive safety and health management systems.
+- A. Reduction in injuries and illnesses; - B. Increased safety and health training; - C. Reduction in the overexposure of workers to health and safety hazards; and - D. Increased numbers of employers with comprehensive safety and health management systems.

-This Partnership will cover the construction of a Switch Data Center in Cartersville, Georgia (the Project).
-The Project consists of site grading, the installation of utilities, and underground power to support three (3) data centers.
-Upon completion, Network Access Points (NAP) 5, 6, and 7 will include three 72,000 square feet (SF) core, and shell data centers totaling 120 MW.
+This Partnership will cover the construction of a Switch Data Center in Butts County, Georgia (the "Project").
+This project consists of site grading, the installation of utilities, and underground power to support three (3) data centers.
+Upon completion, Network Access Point (NAP) 5, 6, and 7 will include three 72,000 square feet (sq ft) core, and shell data centers totaling 120 MW.

-By combining their efforts, skills, knowledge and resources, OSHA, Brasfield & Gorrie, and Georgia Tech expect to reduce exposure to hazards and thereby decrease the possibility of serious injuries and fatalities at the construction site.
+By combining their efforts, skills, knowledge and resources, OSHA, Brasfield & Gorrie, and Consultation expect to reduce exposure to hazards and thereby decrease the possibility of serious injuries and fatalities at the construction site.
 This Partnership is consistent with OSHA's long-range efforts to develop a contractor/ government partnership approach to safety management.
 It allows for better use of OSHA resources and innovation in safety management.
 It also encourages more participation in the safety process from the construction community.